Wandalen/wTools/module/move/unilang/spec.md

     - Enhanced Pipeline to convert `HELP_REQUESTED` errors to successful help output
     - Added `18_help_conventions_demo.rs` example showcasing all three methods
 -   **CommandDefinition Schema Extension:** Added `auto_help_enabled: bool` field to support per-command help generation control, maintains backward compatibility with default `false` value.
+-   **Task 024 Resolution - Automatic Multiple Parameter Collection (2025-09-28):** Implemented critical fix for multiple parameter collection in `src/semantic.rs`.
+The `bind_argument_values()` function now automatically detects when multiple values are provided for the same parameter name and collects them into a `Value::List`, regardless of the argument definition's `multiple` attribute.
+This resolves the fundamental tokenization issue where only the first parameter value was processed when multiple parameters shared the same name (e.g., `command::"cargo build" command::"echo hello" command::"cargo clippy"`).
+The fix maintains backward compatibility by preserving single values as scalar types when only one value is provided.
+Comprehensive test coverage provided via `tests/task_024_comprehensive_test_suite.rs` and `tests/tokenization_failure_reproduction_test.rs`.

 #### Finalized Internal Data Models
 *The definitive, as-built schema for all databases, data structures, and objects used internally by the system.*